 COVID-19 - School FAQs

-Our key priority has always been the safety of children, their families and school staff and this will continue to be our main consideration during the recovery period.
+Our key priority has always been the safety of children, their families and school staff and this will continue to be our main consideration.

 It is important we all work together and follow the general COVID guidelines including frequent testing, keeping children at home if they show any symptoms, however mild, and getting the vaccine when offered (includes 12 and 17-year-olds).
 It is important we continue to wash our hands regularly and wear face coverings where required.